-This policy applies to all applicants and employees who perform a "safety-sensitive" function for the City as defined by the Federal Motor Carrier Safety Administration ("FMCSA")(49 Code of Federal Regulations ("CFR") Part 382) as required by the Federal Omnibus Transportation Employee Testing Act of 1991 ("Act")(Public Law 102-143, Oct.
+This policy applies to all applicants, employees, service agents, and grant contract recipients who perform a "safety-sensitive" function for the City as defined by the Federal Transit Administration ("FTA")(49 Code of Federal Regulations ("CFR") Part 655)1 as required by the Federal Omnibus Transportation Employee Testing Act of 1991 ("Act")(Public Law 102-143, Oct.
 28, 1991), as amended.
-This policy also applies to off-site lunch periods and breaks when the covered safety-sensitive individual is scheduled to return to work, or is on assigned stand-by duty.
+This policy also applies to off-site lunch periods or breaks when the covered safety-sensitive individual is scheduled to return to work, or is on assigned stand-by duty.

-The City of Fresno is committed to protecting the health and safety of individual City employees, their co-workers, and the public from the hazards caused by the misuse of drugs and alcohol by its employees.
-In the interest of safety, employees will not be permitted to perform their duties while using and/or being impaired by the influence of drugs or alcohol.
-In order to achieve this goal and to comply with the requirements of the Act and FMCSA regulations, the City has developed and implemented, a drug and alcohol testing program designed to prevent accidents and injuries resulting from the misuse of alcohol or prohibited drugs by individuals who perform safety-sensitive functions governed by FMCSA regulations.
+The City of Fresno is committed to protecting the health and safety of individual City employees, their co-workers, and the public from the hazards caused by the misuse of drugs and alcohol by its employees and those of its service providers.
+The safety of the public, as well as the safety of fellow City employees, dictates that individuals not use or be under the influence of drugs and/or alcohol while subject to the performance of safety-sensitive duties.

+In order to achieve this goal and to comply with the requirements of the Act and the FTA regulations, the City has developed and implemented a drug and alcohol testing program designed to prevent accidents and injuries resulting from the misuse of alcohol or prohibited use of drugs by individuals who perform safety-sensitive functions governed by DOT regulations.